 - Preventive Measure – More often than not, tilting issues are corrected by calibration alone.
 By recalibrating post-repair, you’re actually taking preemptive measures against future problems that might emerge from uneven flying conditions.

 Firing up those rotors without proper recalibration is essentially shooting arrows in the dark—you never know where they’ll land!

 Here’s a simple step-by-step guide for recalibrating most drones:

 - Turn on your remote control and then power up the drone.

 - Set it down on a level surface.

-- Follow the specific instructions provided by the manufacturer—often, it includes rotating around each individual axis.
+- Follow the specific instructions provided by manufacturer—often it includes rotating around each individual axis.

-- Now, test-fly it under controlled conditions before taking it out for an actual session.
+7.Now test fly it under controlled conditions before taking out for an actual session.

-Remember, every repair gives birth to new set-ups, which should be literally acclimatized with unique calibration settings!
-There may seem like tons of crucial details, but keep hovering above them until you land right in!
+Remember every single repair gives birth to new set-ups which should be acclimatized with unique calibration settings literally!
+There may seem like tons of crucial details but keep hovering above them until landing right in!

 Is it normal for my drone to tilt slightly?